Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

     - This feature has been centred intentionally and under the logo to communicate clear instructions to the user.

     For instance, to ‘enter’ the site they need to click the button.
-To bolster this message, the button’s text turns to orange and the cursor turns into a pointer when the user hovers over the button.
+To add emphasis, the button’s text turns to orange and the cursor turns into a pointer when the user hovers over the button.

 | Goal Number| Description|
 |-----|-----|